 (*A disability is defined in the Equality Act as a physical or mental impairment that has a substantial and long-term negative effect on your ability to do normal daily activities.)

 We’d like to say “yes” every time, however we realise that things aren’t always that simple.
 Disclosing your condition means that your manager has the opportunity to put reasonable adjustments in place for you, and to generally be supportive and understanding of your needs.
 Your Force can also make allowances if your condition impacts on your performance at work, or causes you to take sick leave.
 However, there have been cases of staff being treated badly due to a disability (the DPA exists for a reason!) and there is still a stigma around certain conditions – some people would rather keep their disability or condition private.
 If you’re uncertain about whether to disclose, we recommend that you discuss with your local DSN, a Federation or union rep, or a trusted colleague.

-I’ve had to take a lot of time off work due to my disability/condition – my line manager has warned me about being placed on ‘unsatisfactory performance’ if this continues.
+I’ve had to take a lot of sick leave due to a medical condition – my line manager has warned me about being placed on ‘unsatisfactory performance’ if this continues.
 Are they allowed to do this?